-He was one of the most famous and notorious special operations commanders of World War II, often referred to by Allied intelligence as “The Most Dangerous Man in Europe.”
+He was an Austrian-born officer in the Waffen-SS during World War II, famously known by Allied intelligence as “The Most Dangerous Man in Europe.”

 Visual Description